If you’re new to property, the terms freehold, 99-year, 999-year, and leasehold can be confusing. Let us break it down for you.

 - The advantage of freehold is more theoretical than practical

-In theory, freehold units fetch a better price during en bloc
+2. In theory, freehold units fetch a better price during en-bloc

-The en bloc value of a freehold development should be higher, as the owners are giving up more.
+The en-bloc value of a freehold development should be higher, as the owners are giving up more.
 A leasehold unit near the end of its lease should be priced lower since in a few decades the owners could end up getting nothing from it.
-Or so goes the theory.
+Or so the theory goes.

-But if it worked that neatly, we could just compare the en bloc price of a freehold unit and a leasehold unit, and declare “Development X is cheaper because it is leasehold”.
+But if it were that straightforward, we could simply compare the en-bloc price of a freehold unit and a leasehold unit, and declare “Development X is cheaper because it is leasehold”.
 In reality, that would be a misleading comparison.

-Likewise, it is nearby amenities — such as the construction of train stations, malls, and schools — that developers factor into their en bloc bid.
-If the amenities around a freehold condo don’t improve substantially, that can still translate to a lower en bloc price.
+Likewise, it is nearby amenities — such as the cluster of train stations, malls, and schools — that developers factor into their en-bloc bid.
+If the amenities around a freehold condo don’t improve substantially, that can still translate to a lower en-bloc price.

-Leasehold units can be better for rental yields, by dint of simple mathematics.
+Leasehold units can be better for rental yields, going by simple mathematics.
 The rental yield is the annual rental income, divided by the total cost of the property.
 Lower cost, higher yield.

 For example, say you buy a leasehold condo that’s S$1 million and generates S$3,000 a month in rent.
-This is a rental yield of 3.6%.
+The rental yield is 3.6%.

 The total rental yield is thus 3.1%, making it less attractive to a landlord.

-Looking at the graph, it looks like we’ll also be looking at similar average price psf for these two types of condos this year.
+Looking at the graph, it appears that we’ll also be comparing the similar average price psf for these two types of condos this year.

 An investor would do better to focus on the key principles.
 That is, what are the prices of surrounding properties?
 What amenities does the URA master plan suggest, and what do the transaction records show?
 These issues take precedence over whether a unit is a freehold or leasehold.

-For homeowners looking at a long-term stay, don’t assume freehold is necessary.
+For homeowners looking at a long-term stay, don’t assume freehold is king.
 Family structures and places change.
-Family members migrate, children move out and you may want a change of scenery 20 years from now.
+People migrate, children move out and you may want a change of scenery or neighbourhood 20 years from now.

 Would you buy a freehold or leasehold condo?
 Let us know in the comments section below!

-If you found this article helpful, 99.co recommends Leasehold property in Singapore: What happens when the 99-year lease runs out? and The savvy case for buying a 99-year leasehold condo.
+If you found this article helpful, 99.co recommends Leasehold property in Singapore: What happens when the 99-year lease runs out? and Should you buy a 99-year leasehold over a freehold condo?